 We are blessed to have the terrific and free Parkinson's Foundation 1-800-4PD-INFO Helpline staffed by nurses and social workers with experience in the field.
 Recently, many people have called the Helpline after seeing a video declaring focused ultrasound therapy as “the scalpel-less cure for Parkinson’s disease.”
 The Helpline staff thought it important to objectively explore this therapy and discuss whether it is indeed a scalpel-less cure.

 This class of PD medications includes entacapone (Comtan®) and tolcapone (Tasmar®).
 They have no direct effect on PD symptoms, but are used to prolong the effect of levodopa by blocking its metabolism.
-COMT inhibitors are used primarily to help with “wearing-off,” in which the effect of levodopa becomes short-lived.
-People taking Tasmar must have regular liver function blood tests.
-Entacapone is not only a COMT inhibitor, but is also a main ingredient in Stalevo, which is a combination of carbidopa, levodopa and entacopone.
+An enzyme that inactivates levodopa in the body before it gets to the brain.

 One of the common dreams shared by Parkinson’s disease patients around the globe is the possibility of living a pill free existence, and one year ago we shared the news of a therapy coming to the United States with the possibility to make this a reality for a select group of patients.
 This month we will update the previous blog post from 2014, and bring to you all of the information you need to know about the therapy.
 The therapy has received a full FDA approval and